Revelation: Chapter 4

 • As they cried out, Isaiah witnessed the door posts move at their sound

 Then Isaiah saw the whole house filled with smoke.
-In Isaiah 6:5-7, the prophet Isaiah reported being undone at this wonderful sight, and he recognized and confessed his uncleanliness and that of Israel.
+In Isaiah 6:5-7, the prophet Isaiah reported being undone at this marvelous sight, and he recognized and confessed his uncleanliness and that of Israel.
 Thereafter, a seraph flew to Isaiah, and taking a piece of hot coal from the altar, he touched Isaiah's lips with it.
-Next Isaiah was told that his iniquity was taken away, and his sin purged.
+Next, Isaiah was told that his iniquity was taken away, and his sin purged.
 Isaiah 6:8-13 shows the commission of Isaiah from the Lord to go to the people of Israel and tell them God's words.
-However, Isaiah was warned that the message would not be immediately understood nor accepted, but after much time Israel would receive God's blessings.
+However, Isaiah was warned that the message would not be immediately understood or accepted, but Israel would receive God's blessings after much time.

-Before continuing with the description of what Daniel saw, it may be helpful to explore some of what John observed.
+Before continuing with the description of what Daniel saw, exploring some of what John observed may be helpful.
 Afterwards, Daniel's vision will be compared with that of Moses, Isaiah, Ezekiel, and John.

 • The appearance, order and events before the throne